NFL approves use of alternate helmet starting in 2022 - News Break

 NFL uniforms will be taking on different looks starting in 2022 as the league approved the use of a second helmet for alternate, throwback and color rush uniforms.www.audacy.com

-All sports news from Kansas City, including the Chiefs, Royals and more.https://www.audacy.com/610sports
+All the latest sports news from Buffalo, including the Bills, Sabres and more.https://www.audacy.com/wgr550